ToshioCP/Gtk4-tutorial/gfm/sec10.md

 - There are two compilers, `gcc` and `glib-compile-resources`.
 We should control them with one build tool.

-## Divide a C source file into two parts.
+## Divide a C Source File into Two Parts.

 When you divide C source file into several parts, each file should contain one thing.
 For example, our source has two things, the definition of TfeTextView and functions related to GtkApplication and GtkApplicationWindow.